Instant Pot Newbie Guide

 Instant Pot, including the “water” (pressure) test; which is the very first thing a new Instant Pot owner

 should do to verify the proper operation of their new electronic pressure cooker.
+Note: this example of

 Another great Pressure Cooking web site with training videos covering almost everything you’ll ever